Preschool education is important because it gives your child the opportunity to develop a strong foundation in basic academic skills.

 3. Cultivating A Strong Interest In Learning

-Your preschool child is exploring the world around him or her.
-Asking questions to seek answers is a large part of learning — it is also a wonderful way to help your child see that learning is all around us, in our everyday experiences.
+At kindergarten, your preschool child is still exploring the world around him or her.
+Asking questions to seek answers is a large part of learning — it is also a wonderful way to help your child see that learning is all around us, in his or her everyday experiences.